-- Many a times, there is confusion between net cash flow and net income.
+- There is often confusion between net cash flows and net income.
 Though they may sound similar, both are diametrically opposite concepts.
-Net income is the resultant earning an organisation has after adjusting all the operating & non-operating expenses as well as taxes from the total revenue earned.
-Whereas net cash flow is the aggregate of all the cash generation by the organisation over a period.
-If an organisation has $200 as net income, it doesn’t imply that it has generated $200 cash in that period.
-However, if an organisation has net cash flow as $200, it means that it has been able to generate that amount of cash in that period.
+Net income is the resultant earning an organization has after adjusting all the operating & non-operating expenses and taxes from the total revenue earned.
+In contrast, net cash flow is the aggregate of all the cash generation by the organization over a period.
+If an organization has $200 as net income, it doesn’t imply that it has generated $200 cash in that period.
+However, if an organization has a net cash flow as $200, it means that it has been able to generate that amount of cash in that period.

-- Net income is a result of accrual basis of accounting wherein you recognize all the expenses in the same period of the revenue earned.
+- Net income is a result of the accrual basis of accounting, wherein you recognize all the expenses in the same period of the revenue earned.
 Net cash flow, on the other hand, we look at the outflow and inflow of cash and cash equivalents during a period.

-Net cash flow is the driving force behind an organisation and it facilitates following important activities.
+Net cash flow is the driving force behind an organization, and it facilitates the following important activities.